How To Write Convincingly About Infant Male Genital Cutting Circumcision

 NOBODY HAS EVER written about circumcision before, so whatever you write will be original.
 Research is unnecessary, just write off the top of your head, even make stuff up.
 That's how everybody else does it.
 Nobody will notice.

-Your own circumcision status can't possibly bias you in any way.
+Your own cut status can't possibly bias you in any way.
 Men circumcised at birth are especially well qualified to write about it, because they know they're not missing anything.

-Circumcision is really, really trivial, so it doesn't really matter what you write.
+Circumcision is really, really trivial, so it doesn't really matter what you write, but avoid the words "cut" "off" or "amputate".
+Make sure you use the word "snip" at least once, and any wordplay, such as "snip the tip" is guaranteed to cause ROTFL hilarity.
 Flippancy is essential.
-Make sure you use the word "snip" at least once, and any wordplay, such as "snip the tip" is guaranteed to cause ROTFL hilarity.
 In fact a tone of suppressed hilarity, even hysteria, is essential.

 What's in a name